AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Implementation

 \subsection{Analysis of Costs}

 Besides the operational cost resulting from running the centralized infrastructure, \name imposes costs for interaction with the public blockchain with $\mathbb{S}$ deployed.
-The deployment cost of $\mathbb{S}$ is $1.51M$ of gas and the cost of most frequent operation -- syncing $L$ with $\mathbb{S}$ (i.e., $PostLRoot()$) -- is $33k$ of gas, which is only $33\%$ higher than the cost of a standard Ethereum transaction.\footnote{This cost is low since we leverage the native signature scheme of the blockchain $\Sigma_{pb}$.} For example, if $L$ is synced with $\mathbb{S}$ every 5 minutes, $\mathbb{O}$'s monthly expenses for this operation would be $285M$ of gas, while in the case of syncing every minute, monthly expenses would be $1,425M$ of gas.\footnote{Representing $\$305$ and $\$1525$ as of May 2020, assuming standard gas price of 5 GWEI.}
+The deployment cost of $\mathbb{S}$ is $1.51M$ of gas and the cost of the most frequent operation -- syncing $L$ with $\mathbb{S}$ (i.e., $PostLRoot()$) -- is $33k$ of gas, which is only $33\%$ higher than the cost of a standard EVM-compatible transaction.
+For example, if $L$ is synced with $\mathbb{S}$ every 5 minutes, $\mathbb{O}$'s monthly expenses for this operation would be $285M$ of gas, while in the case of syncing every minute, monthly expenses would be $1,425M$ of gas.